TabetoDev/IA-MediaPipe/README.md

 ### PRINCIPAL LANDMARKS MediaPipe face mesh

-The following landmarks are essential for facial analysis and are assigned to the corresponding anatomical regions in the MediaPipe face mesh.
+The following guide details the facial landmarks of the MediaPipe Face Mesh model.
+These points are a fundamental tool for the precise analysis of a face's 3D geometry, allowing for the tracking of facial expressions and the creation of real-time augmented reality experiences.

 #### EYEBROWS